New Frontiers in Research Fund — Special Calls Stream

 grant_eligibility_criteria|eligible_expenses

-- Salary for research activities of a part-time faculty member holding a contract of less than three years with the institution.
+- Salary for research activities of a part-time faculty member holding a contract of less than three years with the institution, ensuring total salary support does not exceed that for a full-time faculty member.

 - Salaries and nondiscretionary benefits for technical and professional staff carrying out research and technology.

-- Limited costs towards course load reduction, up to $9,000 per course load reduction per semester per faculty.
+- Costs towards course load reduction to support faculty members' involvement in the research project, limited to $9,000 per course load reduction per semester per faculty.

-- College student salaries, including nondiscretionary benefits or stipends, to support students' involvement in the research project.
+- College student salaries, including nondiscretionary benefits or stipends, to support their involvement in the research project.

 grant_single_labels|criteria